 As a child, I dreamed of becoming a children’s storybook illustrator when I grew up.
 Let's just say I lack any painting or drawing artistic ability outside of doodling.
 But the dream developed into photographic storytelling and I'm so lucky to be able to do what I love.
 I promise you will not look upon the images from your session and think about how your husband rolled his eyes and your toddler threw a tantrum beforehand.
 All you'll see is the story of your family.
 How your baby looked at you.
 How small he was in your arms.

-Let’s capture your story together; I can’t wait to get started!
+Let’s capture your story; I can’t wait to get started!

 Image by Alicia Pyne